- Lead Generation

 Run out of fish at your old spot?
 Find a new one!

-Facebook, Google Adwords, YouTube, LinkedIn - there are no end of platforms out there to try.
+Facebook, Google Adwords, YouTube, LinkedIn - there are no end of platforms and social media channels out there to try.
 Set a budget and the objectives you would like to achieve, then run a test to see if the platform works for your business.

-If it does, scale it up and make it part of your marketing mix.
+If it does, scale it up and make it part of your lead generation process.
 If it doesn’t, move onto something else.

 6 ways to work your existing channels harder